coderdark/graphql/README.md

 + https://graphql.org/
 + https://studio.apollographql.com/public/star-wars-swapi/variant/current/home

 Its a way to query your api service unlike rest where you have multiple uri for each of the resources.
 With GraphQL you only have one uri and a query to select the data you need.
 Good for mobile since you can only select the fields you need to avoid latancy.

+## GraphQL
++ Everything is a POST request - Unlike REST where you have POST, GET, UPDATE, DELETE
++ Everything is a 200 Status Code
++ Check payload of data to see if is a success or an error
++ We are not using Fetch but a GraphQL client (there are many of them).
+There is Apollo for Client and Server.
+The Apollo client is hard and confusing at times.
+There is an simpler tool, Urql (https://github.com/urql-graphql/urql)
++ What is a GraphQL client?
+It is a wrapper for fetch.
+Similar to SWR (NextJS) or React-Query.

-## Queries
+## Queries and Mutations
 + Query - reads
-+ Mutation - writes
-+ Can have a name or be anonymous
+  + Query example.
+Queries can have a name or be anonymous
 ```
 //With Name
 query User {